Cooper Criswell: Tampa Bay Rays

 On July 16, 2022, Criswell was claimed off waivers by the Tampa Bay Rays.
 He was designated for assignment on July 19.
 He cleared waivers and was sent outright to the Triple-A Durham Bulls on July 21.

-He was added back as a COVID-19 replacement player on September 12, 2022, and returned to Triple-A the next day.
+He made 3 starts for Durham on the year, posting a 3.09 ERA with 10 strikeouts in 11 2/3 innings pitched.
+Criswell was selected back to the active roster as a COVID-19 replacement player on September 12.
+He tossed 3 1/3 innings against the Toronto Blue Jays, striking out 4 and walking one while allowing one earned run on two hits.
+He was removed from the 40-man roster and returned to Triple-A the next day.